FREE* British Isles and Ireland Maps (Standard Style)- Frequently Asked Questions

 Please ensure that your Garmin GPSr has a MicroSD or SD slot before requesting any of the above offered services.
 Only Garmin GPSrs are supported, sorry.

 Please Note: This services are offered as-is and come with no guarantee whatsoever.
-The small donation or set charge is for the time required to copy and test the maps on the MicroSD card you supply [or I supply, if you choose that option], not for the maps themselves, which are FREE.
+The small donation or set charge is for the time required to copy and test the maps on the MicroSD card you supply [or I supply, if you choose that option].

 [*] I can’t always supply a MicroSD to SD adapter as they are now harder to get with a MicroSD card.
 Only those GPSrs that require SD cards will be supplied with either an SD card or a MicroSD card with the adapter.